andlabs/reallymine/README.md

 	- confirm if MyPassport is affected /in exactly the same way/ and update the description of this repo
 - my Drive A has two sectors that begin with `WD`, the key sector and some other, and neither of them use `WDv1`
 - drives that use one specific vendor's bridge chip have an entirely different format for this sector; TODO
+- get info about Drive A's bridge chip; I still have it and it still works
+	- find Drive B's bridge chip; no idea if it can be salvaged but I still have it somewhere around here